alphagov/transition-config/munge/README.md

 If there are warnings about an unstable `redirector` build, there will be errors in the redirect files.

-Look [here](http://ci.alphagov.co.uk/view/Transition/job/redirector/lastSuccessfulBuild/artifact/dist/) for any files named `<department>_incorrect.txt` (eg `og_decc_incorrect.txt`) - this will give you the list of links to fix in the source google doc.
+Look [here](http://ci.alphagov.co.uk/view/Transition/job/redirector/lastSuccessfulBuild/artifact/dist/) for any files named `<department>_incorrect.txt` (eg `decc_og_incorrect.txt`) - this will give you the list of links to fix in the source google doc.

 #### Deploy